astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/binary/instances.md

 For example, at runtime, `(1).__add__(1.2)` is `NotImplemented`, but `(1.2).__radd__(1) == 2.2`, meaning that `1 + 1.2` succeeds at runtime
 (producing `2.2`).
-The runtime tries the second one only if the first one returns `NotImplemented` to signal failure .
+The runtime tries the second one only if the first one returns `NotImplemented` to signal failure.

-Typeshed and other stubs annotate dunder-method calls that would return `NotImplemented` as being "illegal" calls. `int.__add__` is annotated as only "accepting" `int`s, even though it strictly-speaking "accepts" any other object with raising an error -- it will simply return `NotImplemented`, allowing the runtime to try the `__radd__` method of the right-hand operand as well.
+Typeshed and other stubs annotate dunder-method calls that would return `NotImplemented` as being "illegal" calls. `int.__add__` is annotated as only "accepting" `int`s, even though it strictly-speaking "accepts" any other object without raising an exception -- it will simply return `NotImplemented`, allowing the runtime to try the `__radd__` method of the right-hand operand as well.

 ```py
 class A: